 HELP PROTECT YOURSELF WITH A PERSONAL SHARK DETTERENT

 Are you a surfer or diver?
-The Western Australian Government offers a $200 rebate on accredited personal shark deterrent devices that can significantly reduce your chances of encountering a shark.
+The Western Australian Government offers a $200 rebate on scientifically proven and approved personal shark deterrent devices that can significantly reduce your chances of encountering a shark.

 CHECK THE SHARKSMART WA APP OR SHARKSMART.COM.AU BEFORE HEADING TO THE BEACH

 Keep informed of the latest reported sightings and tagged shark detections by downloading the SharkSmart WA app or checking the SharkSmart Activity Map and Surf Life Saving WA Twitter feed.
 Help others stay informed by reporting shark sightings to Water Police.

 IF YOU SEE A SHARK REPORT IT TO WATER POLICE

 If you see a shark call Water Police on 9442 8600 as soon as possible.
 Public sightings are vital for authorities to provide public safety warnings that may help to save peoples’ lives.